microchip-pic-avr-examples/avr16eb32-cnano-weight-scale-mcc/README.md

 ## Operation

-To program the Curiosity Nano boards with this MPLAB X project, follow the steps provided in the [How to Program the Curiosity Nano Board](#how-to-program-the-curiosity-nano-board) chapter.<br><br>
+To program the Curiosity Nano boards with this MPLAB® X project, follow the steps provided in the [How to Program the Curiosity Nano Board](#how-to-program-the-curiosity-nano-board) chapter.<br><br>

 ## Setup

 The following configurations must be made for this project:

 - Configuration bits:
-  - High-frequency Oscillator Frequency: 20 MHz
+  - High-frequency Oscillator: 20 MHz
-  - Watchdog Timeout Period: Watchdog timer off
+  - Watchdog Timeout Period: Watchdog Timer (WDT) off

   <br><img src="images/config_bits.PNG" width="600">